 Mary also has extensive experience representing top administrators of colleges, universities and secondary schools in business, operational, regulatory and licensing matters.
 She specializes in construction, real estate, student and academic affairs, including faculty relations, and governance matters, often leading teams of lawyers and other professionals.
 “I draw on years of service representing very many educational institutions and nonprofit organizations including my years as in-house counsel in the Office of the General Counsel at Harvard University,” Mary notes.

 Mary is a frequent lecturer on education law, construction, land use, and regulatory topics and is an active participant in Bowditch’s College and University Roundtable program.
 In November 2018, Mary was the recipient of the 2018 Government Affairs Award from NAIOP Massachusetts.
 She has been selected by her peers to be included among the Best Lawyers in America, 2008-2019 editions in the field of Education Law.

 “I’m trying to learn the piano,” Mary says.
 “I’ve wanted to play since I was a child.”
-She’s also taking Spanish lessons – towards her goal of travel to Central and South America.
+She’s also taking Spanish lessons – toward her goal of travel to Central and South America.